 Learning to do library and web-based information research is an important part of information competency.
 To support this, CCSF Library provides a suite of library skills workshops.

 Click on “Start Workshop” button below to begin.
 Log in with an active RAM ID and password.
 After logging in, enroll in the Library Skills Workshops course for current semester by clicking on the “Enroll in Course” link.
 This is not a credit course but students must be enrolled in order to access the workshops in Canvas.
-The workshops will open for the spring semester until Tuesday, May 14 at 7pm.
+The workshops will close for the summer semester on Monday, July 15 at 7pm.